Jodey Arrington: Elections

 Arrington ran unsuccessfully in 2014 in a special election for the Texas State Senate District 28.
 He lost to fellow Republican Charles Perry, who still holds the seat.

 With Representative Randy Neugebauer of retiring in 2016, Arrington ran for his seat.
 Former Lubbock mayor Glen Robertson led a nine-candidate field in the March 1 primary election with 27,791 votes (26.7%), followed by Arrington's 26,980 (26%).
 In third place was Michael Bob Starr, the former commander of Dyess Air Force Base, who led handily in Abilene and received 22,256 votes (21.4%).
 Laredo surgeon Donald R. May finished fourth with 9,592 votes (9.2%).

 In the May 24 runoff election, Arrington defeated Robertson, 25,214 votes (53.7%) to 21,769 (46.3%).

 In the November 8 general election, Arrington polled 176,314 votes (86.7%); Libertarian Troy Bonar trailed with 17,376 (8.5%), and the Green candidate, Mark Lawson, polled 9,785 (4.8%).
 No Democrat had filed to run in the heavily Republican district.

 Political positions

 National security

-Arrington supported President Donald Trump's 2017 executive order curtailing Middle Eastern immigration, saying: "It is important that our commander in chief puts the safety of Americans first.
+Arrington supported President Donald Trump's 2017 executive order curtailing immigration from seven Muslim-majority countries, saying: "It is important that our commander in chief puts the safety of Americans first.
 Given concerns about the inadequate vetting of refugees and problems with our immigration system, this temporary pause is intended to ensure the safety of our citizens."